neondatabase/website/content/docs/ai/ai-concepts.md

 - Sentence 2: "The bovine leapt above the celestial body."
 - Sentence 3: "I enjoy eating pancakes."

-The goal is to determine which two sentences are the most similar, by following these steps:
+You can determine the most similar sentences by following these steps:

 1. Generate embeddings for each sentence.
 For illustrative purposes, assume these values represent actual embeddings: